On Choosing the Poems and Letter

 Selecting this week’s texts on the topic of mothers was tricky.
 Dickinson wrote very little about her mother until after her death in 1882, and even then, the writings are sparse.
 We also wanted to include texts that explore a range of approaches to the subject of Dickinson’s mothers, broadly conceived.
 As a result, the choices are eclectic, but also quite revealing.

-We begin with a poem Dickinson sent to the woman often identified as her “mother figure,” Elizabeth Luna Chapin Holland, in 1860, which reveals the subjects and questions Dickinson shared with a recipient who did not exhibit her biological mother’s timidity or narrowness, and who had a proven history of offering maternal comfort and emotional support.
+We begin with a poem Dickinson sent in 1860 to the woman often identified as her “mother figure,” Elizabeth Luna Chapin Holland, in 1860, which reveals the subjects and questions Dickinson shared with a recipient who did not exhibit her biological mother’s timidity or narrowness, and who had a proven history of offering maternal comfort and emotional support.
 It is quite surprising.

 We follow this with a letter Dickinson sent to both Dr. and Mrs. Holland, which has been variously dated 1859, 1861 and 1862.
 There is a curious five-year lull in their correspondence between 1860 and 1865, though no evidence of a break in cordial relations has been found.
 This letter is important because it reprises (or perhaps anticipates) several of the striking declarations Dickinson makes in letters written to Thomas Wentworth Higginson in the year 1862 about her “business.”

-We follow this letter with several poems written during this period about mothers more generally, to get a sense of Dickinson’s feelings and approach to the broader subject, and another poem she sent to Holland, and end with Dickinson’s tribute to her mother, written a year after her mother’s death in 1883.
+We follow this letter with several poems written during this period about mothers more generally, to get a sense of Dickinson’s feelings and approach to the broader subject, another poem she sent to Holland, and end with Dickinson’s tribute to her mother, written a year after her mother’s death in 1883.
 Although she wrote this quite late in her writing career, we thought it was important to include this poetic tribute to the woman who brought Dickinson into the world.

 Though my destiny be fustian